Securing land and water rights for marginalised communities through people led advocacy.

-2. Project Category: Land and Water Rights
+Project Category: Land and Water Rights

-2. Project Title: Securing land and water rights for women and tribal communities through people led advocacy.
+1. Project Title: Securing land and water rights for marginalized communities through people-led advocacy.

-3. Project Period: 1st October 2018 to 31st December 2022.
+2. Project Period: 1st October 2018 to 31st December 2022.

-Project The proposed project is developed based on the long working partnership between Welthungerhilfe, the two land rights and water rights movements EktaParishad and Jal Jan Jodo Abhiyan and their affiliated civil society organisations engaged in securing land and water rights and local good governance in the project locations.
-The activities proposed build on earlier initiatives such as the EU supported project on “Building grassroots civil society cadres for effectiveness and transparency”, in which two of the present consortium partners, Parmarth and Prayog are partners in this project.
+The proposed project is developed based on the long working partnership between Welthungerhilfe, the two land rights and water rights movements EktaParishad and Jal Jan Jodo Abhiyan and their affiliated civil society organisations engaged in securing land and water rights and local good governance in the project locations.
+The activities proposed build on earlier initiatives such as the EU-supported project on “Building grassroots civil society cadres for effectiveness and transparency”, in which two of the present consortium partners, Parmarth and Prayog are partners in this project.
 The partners jointly identified the following gaps that needed to be addressed to effectively resolve the persisting problem of insecure rights over land and water to the marginalized sections of the community:

-The member CBOs and NGOs of different localized and theme-based campaigns are not sufficiently equipped with thematic (land and water) and managerial capacities to capture synergies and become more effective in realizing their goals.
+- The member CBOs and NGOs of different localized and theme-based campaigns are not sufficiently equipped with thematic (land and water) and managerial capacities to capture synergies and become more effective in realizing their goals.

-At the operational level, marginalized communities, young leaders and women are in need of knowledge (legal and technological) and tools to participate in local governance and secure their rights to resources and channelize public funds from various schemes for conserving and managing natural resources.
+- At the operational level, marginalized communities, young leaders and women are in need of knowledge (legal and technological) and tools to participate in local governance and secure their rights to resources and channelize public funds from various schemes for conserving and managing natural resources.

-Absence of a platform for widespread public consultation and assessment on technological and policy innovations for resolving longstanding problems of land and water rights.
+- Absence of a platform for widespread public consultation and assessment on technological and policy innovations for resolving longstanding problems of land and water rights.